-The use of primers with modern HE shells
+The use of detonators with modern HE shells

 Inertia mechanisms and percussion pins